CoboGlobal/cobo-waas2-go-sdk/docs/WalletsAPI.md

 func main() {
 	walletId := "f47ac10b-58cc-4372-a567-0e02b2c3d479" // string | The wallet ID.
-	toAddress := "2N2xFZtbCFB6Nb3Pj9Sxsx5mX2fxX3yEgkE" // string | The recipient's address.
-	fromAddress := "2N2xFZtbCFB6Nb3Pj9Sxsx5mX2fxX3yEgkE" // string | The sender's address. (optional)
+	tokenId := "ETH_USDT" // string | The token ID, which is the unique identifier of a token.
+You can retrieve the IDs of all the tokens you can use by calling [List organization enabled tokens](/v2/api-references/wallets/list-organization-enabled-tokens). feeRate := "0.001" // string | The fee rate in sats/vByte or fee_price in gwei. toAddress := "2N2xFZtbCFB6Nb3Pj9Sxsx5mX2fxX3yEgkE" // string | The recipient's address. fromAddress := "2N2xFZtbCFB6Nb3Pj9Sxsx5mX2fxX3yEgkE" // string | The sender's address. (optional)